Efficient Concatenated Bosonic Code for Additive Gaussian Noise

-{\it Highly-reliable measurement.}--- Logical errors result when the GKP syndrome value~$s_{\rm m}$, which is wrapped$\mod \sqrt \pi$, misidentifies $u$ as $u \pm \sqrt \pi$~\cite{Gottesman2001}.
-The highly-reliable measurement (HRM)~\cite{Fukui2018} buffers against this possibility by introducing a ``danger zone'' of outcomes~$0 \le \sqrt \pi/2 - |\Delta_{\rm m}| < \delta$ for some $\delta > 0$.
+{\it Highly reliable measurement.}--- Logical errors occur when the GKP syndrome value~$s_{\rm m}$, which is wrapped$\mod \sqrt \pi$, misidentifies $u$ as $u \pm \sqrt \pi$~\cite{Gottesman2001}.
+The highly reliable measurement (HRM)~\cite{Fukui2018} buffers against this possibility by introducing a danger zone of outcomes~$0 \le \sqrt \pi/2 - |\Delta_{\rm m}| < \delta$ for some $\delta > 0$.
 Outcomes in this zone are flagged as unreliable, with $\delta \to 0$ recovering the usual case~\cite{Gottesman2001}.
 This corresponds to flagging as unreliable any displacement~$u \pmod{2\sqrt\pi}$ that falls within~$\delta$ of a crossover point $\pm \sqrt \pi/2$, as shown in Fig.~\ref{fig1}(b).
-When the HRM flags a result~$s_{\rm m}$ as unreliable, the corresponding qubit is discarded and treated as a located erasure error ($s_{\rm m} \to E$), while otherwise the result is kept and binned as usual ($s_{\rm m} \to \pm 1$)~\cite{Gottesman2001}.
-The HRM is thus a ternary (3-outcome) decoder for GKP qubits that maps each raw CV outcome~$s_{\rm m}$ from $\mathbb R \to \{\pm 1,E\}$.
+When the HRM flags a result~$s_{\rm m}$ as unreliable, the corresponding qubit is discarded and treated as a located erasure error ($s_{\rm m} \to E$), while otherwise the result is kept and binned as usual ($s_{\rm m} \to \pm 1$)~\cite{Gottesman2001} depending on which of an even or odd multiple of $\sqrt{\pi}$ $s_{\rm m}$ is close to.
+The HRM is thus a ternary (three-outcome) decoder for GKP qubits that maps each raw CV outcome~$s_{\rm m}$ from $\mathbb R \to \{\pm 1,E\}$.